paulds/Articles/how-to-contribute-to-laravel-4.md

 When you want to have a new feature in Laravel you can take 2 paths: propose a feature or request a feature.

-If you're proposing a feature you mean to actually implement it yourself.
-You should create a Github issue with [Proposal] in the title.
+If you're proposing a feature you intend to implement yourself, you should create a Github issue with [Proposal] in the title.
 Try to be as descriptive as possible on what you're trying to improve, how it will help users (use cases!) and how you plan to implement it into the framework.
 If your proposal gets approved by Taylor, you can go ahead and create an implementation and submit a Pull Request.
-Don't forget that it's alway possible that Taylor will go ahead and implement it himself if he feels he already found a (better) way to do so.
+Don't forget that it's always possible that Taylor will go ahead and implement it himself if he feels he already found a (better) way to do so.
 Don't let it discourage you though!
 You just proposed a valid feature for Laravel 4 and should be proud on that :)

 Else if you're just requesting a feature but don't plan on implementing it yourself you should create an issue with [Request] in the title.
 Again, like a proposal, try to tell how it would improve the framework and provide some use cases.